kuzzleio/sdk-java/doc/3/controllers/auth/get-strategies/index.md

 # GetStrategies

-Get all authentication strategies registered in Kuzzle.
+Gets all authentication strategies registered in Kuzzle.

 ## Arguments